Wearing Jade: My Journey through History, Love and Legacy

 In 2018, after a year of design and research, I created a collection as a tribute to my father, Edson Lau.
 Serendipitously, the launch of the collection coincided with my daughter's birth.
 I called it LIFE.

 Using Black Jade from Australia, I connected my Chinese-American heritage to my design aesthetic.
-The Life Collection's autobiographical pieces include the BREVITY PENDANT NECKLACE in a goblet shape, symbolizing a full cup made of protective BLACK JADE cut with a knife edge along its curve to create a shape that's both simple and graceful.
+The LIFE Collection’s autobiographical pieces include the BREVITY PENDANT NECKLACE in a goblet shape—symbolizing a full cup made of protective BLACK JADE cut with a knife edge to create a shape that's both simple and graceful.

-I love jade for its "bodyguard" status – a protective, healing stone.
+I love jade for its "bodyguard" status—a protective, healing stone.
 The Black Jade pieces became tokens of my father's energy.
-I believe those no longer with us can still protect us through such talismans.
 I created these pieces not just for myself, but for anyone longing to maintain connection with loved ones lost.

 "AS WE ARE": Heritage Meets the Future

 My VANTAGE CURIO PENDANT, worn over my heart, became my way of reshaping my relationship with my father.
-It reminds me that love and connection don't end but transform – like the pendant itself, both still and in motion.
+It reminds me that love and connection don’t end—they transform.

 Ethical Creation

 The jade in my collections comes from mines that honor both the land and its people.
-I believe in knowing each stone's origin story – who mined it, who shaped it – ensuring every step honors both human rights and our earth.
+I believe in knowing each stone’s origin—who mined it, who shaped it—ensuring every step honors both human rights and the earth.

-The Australian Black Jade we selected in 2018 came from two sources: Heritage material that had been mined thirty years prior and topically mined rocks found, non-invasively on the surface.
+The Australian Black Jade we selected in 2018 came from heritage material mined thirty years ago and surface-mined rocks found non-invasively.

 The AS WE ARE collection is also created with some heritage jade, mined over 20 years ago.
-Our black Mayan jade is mined in Morales, Guatemala in alluvial deposits through a women owned operation.
-The stones are then cut in-region supporting local craftspeople, using their ancestral craft of jade carving in Chiapas, Mexico.
+Our black Mayan jade is mined in Morales, Guatemala, in alluvial deposits through a woman-owned operation.
+The stones are then cut in-region, supporting local craftspeople and their ancestral jade carving practices in Chiapas, Mexico.

 Responsible sourcing is a crucial part of my work.
-The jade I use comes from Guatemalan mines that honor both the land and the people who work with it.
-When we choose to create responsibly, we are not just making something beautiful—we are shaping a better world.
+When we choose to create responsibly, we’re not just making something beautiful—we’re shaping a better world.

 Kintsugi – Beauty in Repair